gazebosim/docs/INSTALL.md

 Once all the sources are in place it is time of compiling them.
-Start the procedure by locating into the workspace and listing the packages recognized by colcon:
+Start the procedure by locating into the workspace and listing the packages recognized by `colcon`:

 > cd ~/workspace/
 > colcon list -g

-colcon should list all the ignition family in the output with their interdependecies.
+`colcon` should list all the ignition family in the output with their interdependecies.
 If that is the case, all is ready to to build the whole set of libraries: